-Charter Hall Direct CDC Trust six-year term ending
+Charter Hall Direct CDC Trust six-year term concluded

-Contracts were exchanged on 7 July 2020 and investors will receive notification and payment for their units by the end of July.
+The transaction for the sale of investor's units was completed in July 2020 and notification of payment and further details were sent to investors on 22 July 2020.
 As the transaction occurred in July 2020, the capital gains tax event will be in the FY21 tax year.

 The unit price is calculated on a quarterly basis after the conclusion of each March, June, September and December and will reflect the NAV per Unit and may be adjusted for the capitalisation of certain trust expenses.